expo/expo/docs/versions/v9.0.0/introduction/installation.md

 ### Android emulator

-Follow the [Genymotion Installation guide](https://docs.genymotion.com/Content/01_Get_Started/Installation.htm) -- the Individual Basic plan is free and works great with Exponent.
+Follow the [Genymotion Installation guide](https://docs.genymotion.com/Content/01_Get_Started/Installation.htm) -- the Individual Basic plan is free and works great with Expo.
 Once you've installed Genymotion, create a virtual device - we recommend a Nexus 5, the Android version is up to you.
 Start up the virtual device when it's ready.

-Once the emulator is open and you have a project open in XDE, you can press _Open project in Exponent on Android_ in XDE and it will install the Exponent client to the emulator and open up your app inside of it.
+Once the emulator is open and you have a project open in XDE, you can press _Open project in Expo on Android_ in XDE and it will install the Expo client to the emulator and open up your app inside of it.

 ## Node.js

-To get started with Exponent you don't necessarily need to have Node.js installed, but as soon as you start actually building something you'll want to have it.
+To get started with Expo you don't necessarily need to have Node.js installed, but as soon as you start actually building something you'll want to have it.
 [Download the latest version of Node.js](https://nodejs.org/en/).